mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 Fantastic songs, Paul Simon's voice is incredible - surely an influence on Elliot Smith.
 Upon the second listen, the lyrics were lacking in a handfull of songs.
 Third listen will tell.

-## 2/5 Crookes Rain, Crooked Rain - Pavement
+## 2/5 Crooked Rain, Crooked Rain - Pavement
 * 1st Listen: Pretty good
 * 2nd Listen: Very good/ (may be incredible)